Unique Entity ID is Here

 - Entities now make updates to their legal business name and physical address through SAM.gov.
-Once you select Create Incident through the update entity information workflow, you will monitor the status of your ticket in your SAM.gov Workspace or in the Federal Service Desk (FSD.gov) instead of going to Dun & Bradstreet.
+If you need to submit documentation to validate your entity, you will monitor the status of your ticket in your SAM.gov Workspace or in the Federal Service Desk (FSD.gov) instead of going to Dun & Bradstreet.

 - Entities registering for the first time will be assigned a Unique Entity ID as part of the registration process.

 Here are frequently asked questions about Unique Entity ID and entity validation.

 Keep reading for more detail based on the type of work you do in SAM.gov.